phper-framework/phper/examples/http-server/README.md

 Power by [tokio](https://crates.io/crates/tokio) and [axum](https://crates.io/crates/axum).

-Because PHP is a single threaded model, so tokio runtime uses current thread scheduler.
+Because PHP is a single threaded model (NTS), so tokio runtime uses current thread scheduler.

 This is just a demo program, and if it want to be as powerful as `swoole`, it need to work hard on multiprocessing and asynchronous components.